-- Combined business revenue and non-business revenue is less than TWD 30 million for the filing year. - The business has no related party entities outside of Taiwan, has not claimed tax incentives in excess of TWD 500,000 per annum, has not offset against reserved tax losses in excess of TWD 2 million per annum and has total business and non-business revenue of less than TWD 300 million per annum.
+- Combined business revenue and nonbusiness revenue is less than TWD 30 million for the filing year. - The business has no related party entities outside of Taiwan, claimed tax incentives for less than TWD 500,000 per annum, applied offset against reserved tax losses for less than TWD 2 million per annum and has total business and non-business revenue of less than TWD 300 million per annum.

-Limited disclosure
+Limited Disclosure